Korla Pandit

-Korla Pandit (born John Roland Redd; September 16, 1921 – October 2, 1998), (Note: Most sources, including Social Security indexes, indicate his date of death was Friday October 2, 1998, although some obituaries stated October 1.) was an American exotica musician, composer, pianist, and organist.
-After moving to California in the late 1940s and getting involved in show business, Redd became known as "Korla Pandit", claiming to be a French-Indian musician from New Delhi, India.
-However, Redd was actually a light-skinned African-American man from Missouri who passed as a native of India.
+Korla Pandit (born John Roland Redd; September 16, 1921 – October 2, 1998), (Note: Most sources, including Social Security indexes, indicate that his date of death was Friday October 2, 1998, although some obituaries stated that he died on October 1.) was an American exotica musician, composer, pianist, and organist.
+Redd was an African-American man from Missouri who moved to California in the 1940s.
+After getting involved in show business, Redd became known as "Korla Pandit" and claimed to be a French-Indian musician from New Delhi, India.
 A pathbreaking musical performer in the early days of television, Redd is known for Korla Pandit's Adventures In Music; the show was the first all-music program on television.
 He also performed live and on radio and made various film appearances, becoming known as the "Godfather of Exotica".
-Redd maintained the Korla Pandit persona—both in public and in private—until the end of his life.
+Both publicly and privately, Redd maintained the Korla Pandit persona and continued to pass as a native of India until the end of his life.

 Early life, marriage, and family

 John Roland Redd was born in St. Louis on September 16, 1921.
 His father, Ernest Redd, was an African-American Baptist pastor.
 Redd's mother, Doshia O'Nina Johnson, had white and African ancestry.
 Both parents were descended from African-American slaves.
-Redd was one of seven children and had light skin and straight hair.
+Redd was one of seven children.
+He had light skin and straight hair.
 In 1922, Redd's family moved to Hannibal, Missouri, where they lived for nine years.

 In 1931, the family moved to Columbia, Missouri, where Redd's father was a pastor of the Second Baptist Church.
 Given the Jim Crow restrictions in the state, Redd and his siblings attended Frederick Douglass High School, a racially segregated public school for African-American children.

-The Redd family later recalled John Redd as a musical prodigy from the age of three; he could hear a song once and have it memorized, and family members taught him to play piano from an early age.
-A contemporary of Redd's, jazz pianist Charles Thompson, knew Redd from Columbia, where they attended high school together.
-Later in life, Thompson remembered that as a teenager, Redd was the better piano player of the two.
+The Redd family later described Redd as a musical prodigy from the age of three.
+He could hear a song once and have it memorized, and family members taught him to play piano at an early age.
+A contemporary of Redd's, jazz pianist Charles Thompson, knew Redd from Columbia; they attended high school together.
+Thompson has said that as a teenager, Redd was a better piano player than he was.
 The whole Redd family was musically talented; Redd's two sisters sang, and one played piano.
-His older brother, Ernest Redd Jr. (1913–1974), known as "Speck" for his freckles, also became a jazz pianist and later a band leader in Des Moines, Iowa.
+His older brother, Ernest Redd Jr. (1913–1974) (known as "Speck" because of his freckles), became a jazz pianist and later a band leader in Des Moines, Iowa.
 John and Ernest Redd played in groups with their older brother Harry, who was also a musician.

 In the early 1940s, Redd met his sister Frances's white friend and roommate, Beryl June DeBeeson, a Disney artist and former dancer.
 They fell in love and, in 1944, traveled to Mexico for a marriage ceremony in Tijuana, as interracial marriages were then illegal in California.
 Redd and his wife had two sons.